Zoning sought for industrial park

 Most of the site is owned by Coggin Real Estate LLC, which is managed by the family that owns High Point residential furniture manufacturer Thayer Coggin.

-The portion of the site already in the city is near the company’s headquarters on South Road.
+The portion of the site already in High Point is near the company’s headquarters on South Road.

 The city has been marketing the Ponderosa property as a prime site available for industrial development.